Ajahn Viradhammo

-Ajahn Viradhammo or Luang Por Viradhammo (born Vitauts Akers, April 27, 1947 Esslingen, Germany) is a Canadian monk in the Thai forest tradition of Theravada Buddhism.
+Ajahn Viradhammo or Luang Por Viradhammo (born Vitauts Akers, April 27, 1947) is a Canadian monk in the Thai forest tradition of Theravada Buddhism.
 He was ordained as a monk in 1974 by Ajahn Chah at Wat Nong Pah Pong monastery and became one of the first residents at Wat Pah Nanachat, the international monastery in north-east Thailand.
 Luang Por Viradhammo is the most senior Thai Forest monk in Canada and currently the Abbot of Tisarana Buddhist Monastery in Perth, Ontario.
 Luang Por means Venerable Father (หลวงพ่อ), an honorific and term of affection in keeping with Thai custom; ajahn means teacher.

 Biography

 Ajahn Viradhammo was born Vitauts Akers in a displaced persons camp in Esslingen, Germany where his parents had become refugees after fleeing from the Soviet re-occupation of Latvia in 1944.
 He, his parents and two year older brother immigrated to Toronto, Canada in 1951.

 Ajahn Viradhammo's parents were both Lutheran and he himself was confirmed in the Lutheran Church.
-His early experiences of silence and pure awareness came at around the age of five but it was not until much later that he was able to explain them.
+His early experiences of silence and pure awareness Chaitanya (consciousness) came at around the age of five but it was not until much later that he was able to explain them.

 He started in an Engineering program at the University of Toronto at the age of sixteen but quickly discovered that this was not his vocation and, in 1969, decided to travel to satisfy his continued search for meaning, first in North Africa and then in Europe and finally in Almora, India, near the Nepalese border.
-It was while reading a book by J. Krishnamurti that Ajahn Viradhammo re-lived his experiences of pure, non-dual awareness that he had had as a child.
+It was while reading a book by J. Krishnamurti that Ajahn Viradhammo re-lived his experiences of pure, Nondualist awareness that he had had as a child.
 While living in India in 1969 he met the late Sāmanera Bodhesako, who introduced him to the teachings of the Buddha, which led him to travel to Thailand and become a novice at Wat Mahathat in 1973.